Quitch/GW-AI-Overhaul/README.md

 **Q. Can I use an AI mod like Queller?**

-Not at this time.
-Queller won't break this mod, it simply won't be used.
+No. Queller won't break this mod, it simply won't be used.

 **Q. Where did the system descriptions go?**